Progressive Nearsightedness in Children

 How is nearsightedness treated in children?

 It is still controversial whether progressive nearsightedness in children can be slowed down.
-Some recent studies suggest that the use of atropine combined with bifocals slows the progression of myopia.
+The best treatment is to prescribe the necessary glasses so the child can see clearly.

 Children can start wearing contact lenses when they are physically mature enough to take care of them.
 Depending on how involved the parents are in caring for the contacts.
-Pediatric ophthalmologists rarely recommend contact lenses before a child enters his or her teens.
+Pediatric ophthalmologists rarely recommend contact lenses before a child is a teenager.

 Can nearsightedness be prevented?